-For each input document, the condense model leverages a Bi-LSTM auto-encoder to learn document-level and word-level representations.
-The hidden states in both directions of Bi-LSTM are concatenated as word-level representation.
-The document representation consists of the first and the last word encodings.
-The abstract model fuses multi-source representation and generates an opinion summary with a simple LSTM decoder combined with a vanilla attention mechanism \cite{bahdanau2015neural} and a copy mechanism \cite{vinyals2015pointer}.
+The first stage of the model leverages a Bi-LSTM auto-encoder to learn word and document-level representation; the second stage fuses multi-source representation and generates an opinion summary with a simple LSTM decoder combined with a vanilla attention mechanism \cite{bahdanau2015neural} and a copy mechanism \cite{oriol2017pointer}.

-Since paired document summarization datasets are rare and hard to obtain, Chu et al. \cite{chu2019meansum} proposed an unsupervised end-to-end abstractive summarization architecture called \textsl {MeanSum}.
-This LSTM-based model formalizes the product or business reviews summary problem into two individual close-loops.
-The first close-loop represents each of the input reviews onto an encoded domain and reconstructs those embeddings back to the language domain without requiring golden summary signals.
-Similarly, in the second close-loop, the paper brings out a concept named \textsl{combined review representation} that is averaging the encoded reviews to form more comprehensive reviews.
-Then the same LSTM-based encoder and decoder in the first close-loop are leveraged to reconstruct the combined review representation projected back to the encoded domain, during which the summary is generated from the weights-shared decoder.

-Inspired by MeanSum, Maximin et al. \cite{coavoux2019unsupervised} utilized a two-layer standard LSTM to construct sentence representation for aspect-based multi-document abstractive summarization.
-The sentence representation is clustered by a supervised aspect-based classifier.
-For each cluster, the model computes individual representation to generate a sentence summary.
-The authors mentioned that the clustering strategy empowers the model to reward the diversity of reviews and handle contradictory ones.
-Different from aspect-based multi-document summarization, Arthur et al. \cite{bravzinskas2019unsupervised} introduced a GRU-based encoder-decoder architecture to minimize the diversity of opinions reflecting the dominant views while generating the multi-reviews summaries.